 - A fantastic opportunity for students to access information from leading academics which is not available elsewhere.

-We are currently (summer, 2014-15) seeking hosts for the seven tours in 2015.
+Expressions of interest from schools wishing to host a History Roadshow tour are welcome at any time.
 A host school must be located in a regional centre outside the Melbourne metropolitan area, and should:

-> Be teaching at least two VCE History subjects in 2015
+> Be teaching at least two VCE History subjects in the semester when the tour is scheduled

 > Have at least two large venues available for parallel sessions throughout the day - preferably with data-projection equipment available